PiyushJT/JAVA-Material/README.md

    ```

 Now, you have successfully downloaded and extracted the repository.
 You can open the folder in your preferred code editor to start exploring the project.

+# Search for a Program by Problem Statement (within website)

+## (Numbering can be different)

+Each program file includes a comment with its problem statement.
+You can search for a specific problem statement on GitHub using the following method:

+### Using GitHub's Search Feature:
+1. Click "/" key on your keyboard or Click on the **"Search"** bar at the top of the page.
+2. Type the question or a part of question directly without changing any text already present:
+3. Press **Enter**, and GitHub will display matching files containing the searched phrase.
+4. Click on a file to view its code.

+Now, you have successfully downloaded, extracted, and can search for specific programs using problem statements directly on GitHub.
+Open the folder in your preferred code editor to start exploring the project.